 Having considered this, together with the current costs of freight, as well as the changing needs in Romania since TCCT was started, the Trustees have decided that no further shipments of supplies will be made.
 Saving the cost of freight means that the financial support for projects in Romania will be slightly enhanced, although TCCT will also continue to need funds for those occasions where they will be buying locally (in Romania), for example toys, games and craft items for the Children’s Hospital.
 TCCT would like to say a big thank you to all of the many friends who have provided tons of supplies over the years.

 Please feel free to talk to John Cassé for any further information about this or any other matter related to “TCCT” and our contact as a church with Romania.
-John is planning a trip in March 2017 so watch this space!

-Head to the TCCT website at cleafordchristiantrust.org.uk for further information about the Trust.
+If you wish to know more, please talk to John or head to the TCCT website at cleafordchristiantrust.org.uk for further information about the Trust.

 We are privileged to have a close link with Pastor Daniel Gitau and his wife Fennih in the village of Dundori near to Nakuru in Kenya.
 There they care for four congregations, a school and a clinic.
 Daniel also has administrative responsibility for six other churches in the area.